 Frist Campus Center

 The Food Gallery at Frist will be open throughout each move-in day.
 The C-Store is located at the Frist Campus Center and is a great place to stop between classes or late at night for a quick snack.
-Pre-semester hours of operation covering the move-in period are posted on the Dining Services website.

 There are six campus cafés located in academic buildings throughout campus.
 Hours of operations and locations are posted on the Campus Cafés website.

 Princeton Mobile gives access to University resources for members of the Princeton campus community and the world.
 Princeton Mobile is available as a web app on any browser and as a native app for iOS and Android.
 The dining option helps you choose where and what you’d like to eat.
 Look up both residential and retail dining locations and check open hours, menus, and nutrition information.

 On the "First-Year Students" section of this website, you'll find lots more information to help you settle into your new life at Princeton University.
 It describes a typical dorm room and how you may personalize it, and recommends what to bring from home and what to leave behind.